A Cancer Support Community for Kids, Teens, and Families

 Our free kids’ support groups are facilitated by licensed clinicians and provide a safe environment for kids to share their feelings.
 These groups are structured around providing age-appropriate cancer information, learning relaxation and coping skills, as well as building support and social connections through creative art and play.
 Support Groups include:

 Families Facing Cancer - Is someone in your family currently in treatment for cancer?
-Join other parents, children, and teens for a four-week virtual support series in April 2022.
+Contact us to find out the next series dates.

 Kid SupportTM- A day-long offering designed to provide education, creative expression, relaxation techniques, healthy communication and socialization for children who have a diagnosis of cancer or who have a loved one living with cancer.